 The Commons (knowledge, documentation, tools, etc.) should be freely accessible to members

-Our principles and values will continue to evolve as time goes on.
+Our principles and will continue to evolve over time

 Santa Fe Institute